Local structures on stratified spaces: Resolving singularities to corners

-\begin{definition}[Topologically coCartesian] Let $X=(X\to P)$ be a stratified space.
-We say a continuous map $X\xra{c}\cP(I)$ is \emph{topologically coCartesian} if it factors through a map of posets $P\xra{\ov{c}} \cP(I)$, and if the following condition is satisfied. \begin{itemize} \item[] For each subset $T\subset I$, the inclusion of the stratum $X_T\hookrightarrow X$ extends to a conically smooth open embedding
+\begin{definition}[Topologically coCartesian] Let $X=(X\to P)$ be a conically smooth stratified space.
+A continuous map $X\xra{c}\cP(I)$ is \emph{topologically coCartesian} if it factors through a map of posets $P\xra{\ov{c}} \cP(I)$, and if the following condition is satisfied. \begin{itemize} \item[] For each subset $T\subset I$, the inclusion of the stratum $X_T\hookrightarrow X$ extends to a conically smooth open embedding

 over the inclusion of posets $\cP(T)\hookrightarrow \cP(I)$. \end{itemize} \end{definition}

 \begin{example} If $P=\ast$ so $X$ is a smooth manifold, there is a unique topologically coCartesian map.
 It sends all of $X$ to $\emptyset \in \cP(I)$.